IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

     <br/>

-8. Repeat the steps 3 - 7 to import the `ibm-open-liberty-kibana5-traffic-dashboard.json` and `ibm-websphere-traditional-kibana5-dashboard.json` files from the **kibana** folder of the unzipped file.
+8. Repeat the steps 2- 7 to import the `ibm-open-liberty-kibana5-traffic-dashboard.json` and `ibm-websphere-traditional-kibana5-dashboard.json` files from the **kibana** folder from the dashboards directroy.

+9. Click **Done** when the dashboards have been imported.

 ### Explore dashboards (Hands-on)